Walnut Grove Vocational Farm & Prairie

 About Walnut Grove

-Walnut Grove Vocational Farm provides innovative work opportunities and career options for adults with special needs by providing agricultural training and employment in integrated settings.
-The fastest growing employment opportunities for individuals with special needs are with farms and ranches.
+Walnut Grove Vocational Farm provides innovative work opportunities and career options for adults with developmental disabilities by providing agricultural training and employment in integrated settings.
+The fastest growing employment opportunities for individuals with developmental disabilities are with farms and ranches.
 Agriculture related opportunities allow those with disabilities a healthy, fun, integrated, and meaningful way for them to participate and contribute to the wider community.

 Box of Hope CSA